 - How To Get To Horizon Plaza Hong Kong

 What is Horizon Plaza

-From the outside the building looks like any factory or commercial building, unlike some of the similar furniture and outlet choices in other parts of Hong Kong there are very few clues from the exterior of the building.
+From the outside, the building looks like any factory or commercial building, unlike some of the similar furniture and fashion factory outlet choices in other parts of Hong Kong, there are very few clues from the exterior of the building.
 But when you get inside you’ll find floor after floor of nicely decorated modern shops.

 Access to the floors is via lifts which are frustratingly slow, or by using staircases which were not really designed for the comfort of shoppers.
 So the recommended way of tackling the building is to wait patiently on the ground floor lobby for a lift, and when one finally arrives to take it all the way to the top.
 From up here on the 28th floor, occupied entirely by TREE the interior decor company, you can then walk down a flight at a time using the stairs to see so many different choices.
 If fashion is your thing then start at the 27th instead.

 View this post on Instagram